Ashes to Ashes (David Bowie song): Music video

-The music video for "Ashes to Ashes" was co-directed by Bowie and David Mallet, who had previously directed the videos for Lodger (1979).
+The music video for "Ashes to Ashes" was co-directed by Bowie and David Mallet, who had previously directed the videos for the Lodger singles.
 Filmed at a cost of £250,000, it was the most expensive music video ever made at the time and has remained one of the most expensive of all time.
 Shot in May 1980 over a period of three days, Bowie storyboarded the video himself, planning every shot and dictating the editing process.
-Mallet used the then new Quantel Paintbox to alter the colour palette, rendering the sky black and the ocean pink.
-Writer Michael Shore described Mallet's direction as "deliberately overloaded": "demented, horror-movie camera angles, heavy solarisations, neurotic cuts from supersaturated colour to black-and-white."
+Mallet used the then-new Quantel Paintbox to alter the colour palette, rendering the sky black and the ocean pink.
+The writer Michael Shore described Mallet's direction as "deliberately overloaded": "demented, horror-movie camera angles, heavy solarisations, neurotic cuts from supersaturated colour to black-and-white."

-The video utilised multiple locations, including at Beachy Head and Hastings.
+Filming locations included Beachy Head and Hastings in East Sussex, England.
 Shooting at the beach was Mallet's idea; he later said: "[It is] one of the very rare places you can get right down to the water and there's a cliff towering over you."
 The crew found an abandoned bulldozer on the beach and were able to contact its owners and employ the vehicle for the shoot.
-Meanwhile, the "padded cell" and "exploded kitchen" sets were developed from the Kenny Everett Show performance of "Space Oddity", also shot by Mallet, the year prior.
-Similar to Bowie's other music videos, "Ashes to Ashes" does not tell a story, instead being filled with strange images that Buckley compares to a "dreamlike mental state".
-Discussing the connections between the different locations, Shore states "the stunningly elegant self-referential video-within-video motif, wherein each new sequence is introduced by Bowie holding a postcard-sized video screen displaying the first shot of the next scene".
+The "padded cell" and "exploded kitchen" sets were developed from the Kenny Everett Show performance of "Space Oddity", also shot by Mallet, the year prior.
+Similar to Bowie's other music videos, "Ashes to Ashes" does not tell a story, instead featuring strange images that Buckley compares to a "dreamlike mental state".
+Discussing the connections between the different locations, Shore states: "[T]he stunningly elegant self-referential video-within-video motif, wherein each new sequence is introduced by Bowie holding a postcard-sized video screen displaying the first shot of the next scene."